marawanxmamdouh/alc-MMSystem-admin/README.md

 6. Reference the issue you worked on in your PRReference the issue you worked on in your PR.
 7. Open a pull request against the develop branch and request a review from your Team Lead.

-#### Design
+## Design
 - The design can be find [here](https://www.figma.com/file/JNZKj3lachPypSOMBOhC1e/MMS-ALC-Mobile-Project?node-id=0%3A1)
 - Work on your Team assigned task eg. Team 1, Team 2 etc.
+- NOTE: Stickly adhere to the style guide on the design, buttons, texts etc.